spicyfriedchicken/LiveStreamX/README.md

 # LiveStreamX (Real-Time Cat Videos)

 ## Architecture:

-### 1. Scraper / S3 Asset Manager
+--------------------------------------------------------------------------------------------------------------------------------------------

+### [1] Capture (Youtube Video).
     A Japanese man by the username ["niiyan1216"](https://www.youtube.com/user/niiyan1216) on YouTube has been posting daily videos of himself feeding stray cats for over 9 years.
 This dataset will represent the streamed content.
 We must      implement both a scraper and an S3 Asset Manager to load each randomized video sequentially.

---------------------------------------------------------------------------------------------------------------------------------------------

-### [1] Capture (User Device)

-    Device: Phone, webcam, DSLR, OBS
+    Store/Input: AWS S3

-    Output: Raw video frames (YUV or RGB), and raw audio (PCM)
+    Convert to: Raw video frames (YUV or RGB), and raw audio (PCM)

 | API / Lib            | Platform       | Language      | Latency     | Ease of Use | Notes                                             |
 | -------------------- | -------------- | ------------- | ----------- | ----------- | ------------------------------------------------- |